adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Using [HTML attributes to automagically initialise script](/articles/dont-initialise-javascript-automagically/) also increases the size of HTML (and has other problems too).

-And whilst a codified grid system is rarely needed and often problematic in practice, if you need one you may consider far [more minimal approach](https://github.com/Heydon/fukol-grids).
+And whilst a codified grid system is rarely needed, if you need one you may consider a [more minimal approach](https://github.com/Heydon/fukol-grids).
+You don't need a framework, but more on this shortly.

 ### 2. Simplify your design system